-Current Account in Serbia is expected to be -200.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Serbia to stand at -120.00 in 12 months time.
-In the long-term, the Serbia Current Account is projected to trend around -280.00 USD Million in 2020, according to our econometric models.
+Current Account in Serbia is expected to be -220.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Serbia Current Account is projected to trend around -390.00 USD Million in 2022 and -420.00 USD Million in 2023, according to our econometric models.